StrickTechnologies/Strick.PlusCon/docs/input.md

 Represents arguments used by the `Input.Date()` method to collect a date (`DateOnly`) value from the user.

 ##### `Min` (`DateOnly?`) property
-The minimum time value that is acceptable.
+The minimum date value that is acceptable.
 If null, there is no minimum value.

 ##### `Max` (`DateOnly?`) property
-The maximum time value that is acceptable.
+The maximum date value that is acceptable.
 If null, there is no maximum value.

 ##### `ParseFunction` (`InputEntryParseDelegate<DateOnly>`) property
 A delegate that is used to parse the string entered by the user into a `DateOnly` object.
 The default is the `DateOnly.TryParse(string?, out DateOnly)` method.
 This can be set to a custom function to accomodate additional specific parsing requirements.